Please Note: Program changes effective 2019 Fall. Please see your advisor if working off of an older catalog.

-In addition to course work in accounting principles, theories, and practice, students will study business law, finance, management, and economics.
+Course work may include accounting, finance, ethics, business law, computer applications, financial planning, insurance, marketing, real estate, selling, and taxation.
 Related skills are developed through the study of communications, computer applications, financial analysis, critical thinking skills, and ethics.

-Graduates should qualify for entry-level accounting positions in many types of organizations including accounting firms, small businesses, manufacturing firms, banks, hospitals, school systems, and governmental agencies.
-With Workerience and additional education, an individual may advance in the accounting profession.
+Graduates should qualify for entry-level accounting and finance positions in many types of organizations including accounting firms, small businesses, manufacturing firms, banks, hospitals, school systems, and governmental agencies.